miningplanet/but-x/README.md

 sudo chmod -R 755 /etc/letsencrypt/archive/
 ```

-4. The last step is to enable TLS in the explorer's `settings.json` file and specify the paths to the 3 main certificate files that you just generated.
+4. The last step is to enable TLS in but-x' `settings.json` file and specify the paths to the 3 main certificate files that you just generated.
 Example:

 ```
   "webserver": {